Parliamentary.ai

 Overview

 This bill proposes to legalize assisted dying for terminally ill adults in England and Wales.
-It establishes a rigorous and tightly controlled process involving multiple medical assessments, periods of reflection, and court approval to ensure the safety and protection of vulnerable individuals.
+It establishes a rigorous and heavily regulated process involving multiple medical assessments, periods of reflection, and court oversight to ensure the patient's informed consent and protect vulnerable individuals from coercion.

 Description